102.1 - Policy for EHRA Non-Faculty Employees

 Employment in covered positions shall not be adversely affected by the exercise of rights guaranteed by the First Amendment to the United States Constitution or by Article I of the North Carolina Constitution: provided that employees in covered positions shall be subject to any limitations on political activity established by Article 5 of N.C.G.S.
 Chapter 126.
 The Board of Governors’ Policies concerning political activity, Policy §300.5.1., et seq. as they may be amended from time to time, shall apply to positions covered by those policies.

 Employees in covered positions may seek review, after receiving notice of personnel actions covered by this section in the event that the employee is discontinued, terminated, or discharged from employment, suffers other adverse personnel action, or is not appointed following the end of a term appointment.
 If the covered person does not timely file a written request for review as prescribed herein, then the personnel action is final without recourse to any institutional review, appeal or grievance procedure.
 Review of matters arising out of the discontinuation, expiration of term appointments or terminations of employment with notice may be brought only upon allegations of violations of applicable notice or severance pay requirements.
 Violations of the provisions of the Equal Employment Opportunity section or Protected Activity section of this Policy shall also be subject to review under these procedures.
-Grievances pursuant to Discontinuance of Employment in Covered Position sections A, B, or C shall be directed to the EHRA Non-Faculty Grievance Committee in accordance with Step 3 of Appointment of EHRA Non-Faculty Grievance Committee.
+Grievances pursuant to Sections B.1., B.2., or B.3., shall be directed to the EHRA Non-Faculty Grievance Committee in accordance with Step 3 of Appointment of EHRA Non-Faculty Grievance Committee.

 The Chancellor shall annually appoint members to the EHRA Non-Faculty Grievance Committee according to the provisions of the University Committee Handbook.
 All committee members shall be appointed from the ranks of employees in covered positions.
 The committee shall consist of five persons including a chairman that is selected by the committee.